MartinPankraz/Security-Insights-2-Action/student/quest2.md

 ## The path

 1. Navigate to the resource group [`dsag-participants`](https://portal.azure.com/#@cloud.boban.co/resource/subscriptions/29198fb7-1044-4412-8cab-a054d04cb6f5/resourceGroups/dsag-participants/overview) or choose [`Active Playbooks`](https://portal.azure.com/#view/Microsoft_Azure_Security_Insights/MainMenuBlade/~/Automation/id/%2Fsubscriptions%2F29198fb7-1044-4412-8cab-a054d04cb6f5%2Fresourcegroups%2Frg-demo-eunorth%2Fproviders%2Fmicrosoft.securityinsightsarg%2Fsentinel%2Fsen-demo-eunorth-001) from the Automation pane in Sentinel to find your Logic App (or in other words Sentinel playbook).
-The instance name contains your user name.
+The instance name contains your user name (e.g. something like sap-user-block-DSAGXX).

 2. Familiarize yourself with the playbook and its various steps.
 Are you able to identify how the SAP user lock request is submitted to SAP?